LinkedIn Ads Scraper

 |---|---|---|---|

-keywords | string[] | [] | Free-text search terms (e.g. "AI marketing", "crypto").
+keywords | string[] | empty | Free-text search terms (e.g. "AI marketing", "crypto").
 Each keyword runs its own search and the results are combined |

-advertisers | string[] | [] | LinkedIn company slugs (e.g. "nvidia", "microsoft", "hubspot").
-The slug comes from the LinkedIn company URL โ linkedin.com/company/<slug>.
+advertisers | string[] | empty | LinkedIn company slugs (e.g. "nvidia", "microsoft", "hubspot").
+The slug comes from the company URL โ linkedin.com/company/<slug>.
+Returns only that company's own ads.
 Use the slug from the URL, not a display name like "Microsoft Corp" |

-startUrls | string[] | [] | Paste full LinkedIn Ad Library search URLs directly.
+startUrls | string[] | empty | Paste full LinkedIn Ad Library search URLs directly.
 Bypasses the keyword and advertiser fields above |

-countries | string[] | [] | Restrict results to ads served in selected countries.
-40+ supported (US, GB, CA, DE, FR, JP, BR, IN, AE, and more).
-Empty = all countries |
+countries | string[] | empty | Restrict results to ads served in selected countries.
+42 supported (US, GB, CA, DE, FR, JP, BR, IN, AE and more).
+Empty means every country |

-dateOption | string | "last-30-days" | Time window.
-One of: last-30-days, current-month, current-year, last-year, custom-date-range |
+dateOption | string | last-30-days | Time window.
+One of last-30-days, current-month, current-year, last-year, custom-date-range |

-startDate | string | null | Custom start date in YYYY-MM-DD format.
-Only used when dateOption is custom-date-range.
-Must be within the last 12 months |
+startDate | string | empty | Custom start date, YYYY-MM-DD.
+Used only when dateOption is custom-date-range.
+Must fall within the last 12 months |

-endDate | string | null | Custom end date in YYYY-MM-DD format.
-Only used when dateOption is custom-date-range.
-Must be within the last 12 months |
+endDate | string | empty | Custom end date, YYYY-MM-DD.
+Used only when dateOption is custom-date-range.
+Must fall within the last 12 months |

 Output

-Basic record (search-card data, fetchDetails: false)
+Basic record (fetchDetails: false)

 {"recordType": "ad","adId": "1281881684","adLibraryUrl": "https://www.linkedin.com/ad-library/detail/1281881684","advertiserName": "Maxio","advertiserSlug": null,"advertiserUrl": null,"advertiserLogoUrl": "https://media.licdn.com/dms/image/v2/C4E0BAQE361-JB8cBLA/company-logo_100_100/0/1649952212473/wearemaxio_logo","paidBy": null,"format": "image","creativeType": "SPONSORED_STATUS_UPDATE","headline": "Download Maxio Institute's Latest Report","headlineDescription": null,"body": "In the realm of SaaS, benchmarks are more than just numbers โ they're game-changers.
-Here's why...","imageUrl": "https://media.licdn.com/dms/image/v2/D5610AQFymJR7uHth1w/image-shrink_1280/B56Z3FO9k9HQAc-/0/1777130527273","videoUrl": null,"clickUrl": null,"country": null,"firstSeen": null,"lastSeen": null,"impressionsRange": null,"impressionsPerCountry": null,"targeting": null,"detailsFetched": false,"query": "keyword: marketing automation","scrapedAt": "2026-04-27T15:42:01Z"}
+Here's why...","imageUrl": "https://media.licdn.com/dms/image/v2/D5610AQFymJR7uHth1w/image-shrink_1280/B56Z3FO9k9HQAc-/0/1777130527273","videoUrl": null,"clickUrl": null,"country": null,"firstSeen": null,"lastSeen": null,"impressionsRange": null,"impressionsPerCountry": null,"targeting": null,"detailPageFetched": false,"detailsFetched": false,"query": "keyword: marketing automation","scrapedAt": "2026-04-27T15:42:01Z"}

-Detail-enriched record (EU ad with fetchDetails: true)
+Detail-enriched record (EU ad, fetchDetails: true)

-{"recordType": "ad","adId": "1389159976","adLibraryUrl": "https://www.linkedin.com/ad-library/detail/1389159976","advertiserName": "Niketa Calame-Harris, MFA","advertiserSlug": "niketacalame","advertiserUrl": "https://www.linkedin.com/in/niketacalame","advertiserLogoUrl": "https://media.licdn.com/dms/image/v2/D4D03AQ.../profile-displayphoto.jpg","paidBy": "The Harris Tech Pivot","format": "image","creativeType": "SPONSORED_STATUS_UPDATE","headline": "Welcome to The Harris Tech Pivot","headlineDescription": null,"body": "Bridging the gap between underrepresented talent and tech opportunity.","imageUrl": "https://media.licdn.com/dms/image/v2/D4D22AQ.../feedshare-shrink_2048_1536.jpg","videoUrl": null,"clickUrl": "https://harristechpivot.example.com/welcome","country": null,"firstSeen": "2026-04-10","lastSeen": "2026-04-14","impressionsRange": {"min": 1000, "max": 5000},"impressionsPerCountry": null,"targeting": {"languages": ["English"],"locations": ["City of Johannesburg", "United States"],"locationsExcluded": ["India", "Europe", "Accra"],"parameters": {"Audience": {"targeted": false, "excluded": false},"Demographic": {"targeted": true, "excluded": false},"Company": {"targeted": false, "excluded": false},"Education": {"targeted": false, "excluded": false},"Job": {"targeted": true, "excluded": false},"Member Interests and Traits": {"targeted": false, "excluded": false}}},"detailsFetched": true,"query": "advertiser: nike","scrapedAt": "2026-04-27T15:42:14Z"}
+{"recordType": "ad","adId": "1389159976","adLibraryUrl": "https://www.linkedin.com/ad-library/detail/1389159976","advertiserName": "Niketa Calame-Harris, MFA","advertiserSlug": "niketacalame","advertiserUrl": "https://www.linkedin.com/in/niketacalame","advertiserLogoUrl": "https://media.licdn.com/dms/image/v2/D4D03AQ.../profile-displayphoto.jpg","paidBy": "The Harris Tech Pivot","format": "image","creativeType": "SPONSORED_STATUS_UPDATE","headline": "Welcome to The Harris Tech Pivot","headlineDescription": null,"body": "Bridging the gap between underrepresented talent and tech opportunity.
+Full ad copy comes back here, often well past 1,000 characters, with paragraph breaks preserved.","imageUrl": "https://media.licdn.com/dms/image/v2/D4D22AQ.../feedshare-shrink_2048_1536.jpg","videoUrl": null,"clickUrl": "https://harristechpivot.example.com/welcome","country": null,"firstSeen": "2026-04-10","lastSeen": "2026-04-14","impressionsRange": {"min": 1000, "max": 5000, "label": "1k-5k"},"impressionsPerCountry": {"Germany": {"percent": 62.0, "percentMin": 62.0, "percentMax": 62.0, "label": "62%"},"France": {"percent": 37.0, "percentMin": 37.0, "percentMax": 37.0, "label": "37%"},"Poland": {"percent": 1.0, "percentMin": 0.0, "percentMax": 1.0, "label": "less than 1%"}},"targeting": {"languages": ["English"],"locations": ["City of Johannesburg", "United States"],"locationsExcluded": ["India", "Europe", "Accra"],"parameters": {"Audience": {"targeted": false, "excluded": false},"Demographic": {"targeted": true, "excluded": false},"Company": {"targeted": false, "excluded": false},"Education": {"targeted": false, "excluded": false},"Job": {"targeted": true, "excluded": false},"Member Interests and Traits": {"targeted": false, "excluded": false}}},"detailPageFetched": true,"detailsFetched": true,"query": "advertiser: nike","scrapedAt": "2026-04-27T15:42:14Z"}

 | Field | Type | Description |